covalent-team/covalent/README.md

 Join our Discord! - https://discord.gg/VVBMWGG

 ## Architecture of the Class
-There are currently 8 classes containing within this file, within the engine folder: engine/
+There are currently 8 classes containing within this file, within the engine folder:

+## Architecture
+    engine/
     ├── board.js                         # the board that contains all the node object, connectors and sockets ├── connector-builder.js             # this build the connector between the two node ├── connector.js                     # this is the class to create a connector